FelixJoger/ALPAKAS/README.md

 ### Buffer Approximations

-In Step 2, catchment buffers are approximated for all sites following the approach described in Joger et al. ??.
+In Step 2, catchment buffers are approximated for all sites following the approach described in the data descriptor.

 **Input data requirements**